MystenLabs/sui-stack-messaging-sdk/Installation.md

 Check out instructions for [Developer Setup](./Setup.md).

-## Smart Contract Deployment
+## Smart contract deployment

 The SDK requires a Move smart contract to manage channels, messages, and membership.
-The contract source code is available at [`move/sui_stack_messaging/`](./move/sui_stack_messaging/).
+Sample contract source code is available at [`move/sui_stack_messaging/`](./move/sui_stack_messaging/).
 Clone it, modify & adapt it to the needs of your app, and publish to Sui.

 **Deploy the contract:**